 See Waldorf Early Childhood Association of North America (WECAN), http://www.waldorfearlychildhood.org/wecan.php.

 The Parent-Child Program serves children ages 18 months through and including 4 years.
 This nurturing program introduces natural rhythms into a child’s daily activities.
 Accompanying parents/caregivers participate in the class, providing support for the children and engaging in parallel activities related to the children’s activities.
 The children prepare and share a snack together, engage in circle activities, seasonal crafting, puppetry, and free play, led by an experienced early-childhood teacher.
 Siblings within the program age group receive a reduced rate, with infants under 18 months welcome at no cost.

-The program is structured in seasonal sessions lasting between 7-9 weeks.
+The program is structured in seasonal sessions lasting between 8-12 weeks.
 Classes in each session meet one morning per week.
-Families may enroll in one or more sessions at a time (for example, both the Tuesday and Wednesday sessions).
+Families may enroll in one or more sessions at a time (for example, both the Tuesday and Wednesday sessions for the fall).
 Details for current sessions are provided on the “Events” Tab, where families can register directly for the current session.

 Urban Oak’s Nursery Program is designed for children ages 3 through young 4 year olds.